 On the other hand, another member of our community said that the convenience of our locations and the fresh tech-style office setting drove them to move his team to a coworking space.
 The availability of the meeting rooms that are fully equipped with conferencing facilities has often been helpful for them to have Zoom video calls without interruption with other colleagues in other countries, something that would have been next to impossible or extremely expensive if they opted to have own privately owned offices.

-The beauty of coworking facilities is that while there’s an opportunity for socialization, it isn’t forced.
+The beauty of shared spaces in Nairobi is that while there’s an opportunity for socialization, it isn’t forced.
 Not to mention networking for varying companies working under the same roof in complimentary industries makes for a well-rounded work environment and culture.

-For companies like Fuzu, with an employee base of 23 people, one major reason as to why they enjoy working from our space was the networking and the community aspect that made it a fun environment to work in.
+For companies like Fuzu, with an employee base of 40 people in Nairobi alone, one major reason as to why they enjoy working from our space was the networking and the community aspect that made it a fun environment to work in.
 The coworking space offered a feel-good atmosphere thus offering the ability to interact with other companies in space and share challenges makes.

 Employees given the chance to determine their personal level of interaction, and with the opportunity to forge business relationships with people in related fields of work, experience the best of both worlds: a sense of belonging and of bringing good relationships to their working lives and their companies.

 Working around like-minded individuals can spark creativity and innovation in ways that just aren’t possible at home, with only the walls or the cat to brainstorm with.

 Some of our members also talked about the flexibility that comes with taking up a coworking space for their employees.
 Most coworking spaces are typically 24/7 accessible, giving members much more control over their workday and hours.